sujitlaware1809/business-analysis-of-pharmacy-shop/readme.md

-# Enhancing B2C Pharmacy Performance through Data-Driven Solutions
+# Enhancing B2C Pharmacy Performance through Data-Driven Solutions - Capstone Project - Business Data Management (BDM)

 This project presents data-driven strategies to enhance the performance of a B2C pharmacy by optimizing sales, inventory, and customer management.
 It was developed as part of the **Business Data Management (BDM)** course at **IIT Madras**.